uwsampl/nexus/README.md

 Argument -f means to overwrite the existing model profile in model database.

-If we add a new model, it is necessary to generate model profile for each GPU.
+If you add a new model, it is necessary to generate model profile for each GPU.
 If we add an new GPU, it is also necessary to generate model profile of each model on this new GPU.

 ### Step 3: Start Nexus service